 Member of the Health Care Team:

 - Initiate and facilitate timely communication to meet the needs of patients and families.

-- Collaborate with patients, families, and health care team members to promote quality care.
+- Collaborate with patients, families, and health care team members in a timely manner to promote quality care.

 - Function as a member of the interdisciplinary health care team.

 The Associate Degree Nursing Program at Grayson College at the Main Campus located in Denison, Texas is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)